API lookups

 Store answers from API calls.

-Using an API lookup, you can fetch an answer from a server that returns JSON responses.
+Using an API lookup, you can fetch an from a server that returns JSON responses.
 To make the call dynamic, the lookup can use answers collected with the flow as request headers or query parameters.

 Some examples of common uses of API lookups include: